-- a) Provide an opportunity for the Department to cure the breach or end the violation and terminate the Agreement if the Department does not cure the breach or end the violation within the time specified by Contractor; or - Immediately terminate the Agreement if the Department has breached a material term of the Exhibit F, Part I and cure is not possible. - 14) Sanctions and/or Penalties.
+- 14) Termination of Agreement.
+In accordance with Section 13404(b) of the HITECH Act and to the extent required by the HIPAA regulations, if Contractor knows of a material breach or violation by the Department of this Exhibit G-1, it shall take the following steps: - a.
+Provide an opportunity for the Department to cure the breach or end the violation and terminate the Agreement if the Department does not cure the breach or end the violation within the time specified by Contractor; or - Immediately terminate the Agreement if the Department has breached a material term of the Exhibit G-1 and cure is not possible. - Sanctions and/or Penalties.
 Contractor understands that a failure to comply with the provisions of HIPAA, the HITECH Act and the HIPAA regulations that are applicable to Contractors may result in the imposition of sanctions and/or penalties on Contractor under HIPAA, the HITECH Act and the HIPAA regulations.

-E. Obligations of the Department
+E. Obligations of the Department.